-- Assignments will be marked by a TA within 2 weeks of the assignment due date where possible (weeks with holidays may take additional time, as will assignments submitted in the last two weeks of the course).
-Assignments submitted late will approved extensions may take longer to mark depending on the length and nature of the extension. - Individual marks, comments, and a detailed marking scheme will be posted on the OWL site once marks are returned. - Questions regarding the marking of assignments should first be directed to the teaching assistant that graded your assignment and only to the course instructor if your discussion with the teaching assistant was not satisfactory. - Requests for mark adjustments will only be considered if they are made within 1 week of receiving the assignment mark back. - Mark adjustments will only be made for errors in grading.
+- Assignments will be marked by a TA within 2 weeks of the assignment due date where possible (weeks with holidays may take additional time, as well as assignments submitted in the last two weeks of the course). - Individual marks, comments, and a detailed marking scheme will be posted on the OWL site once marks are returned.

+- Questions regarding the marking of assignments should first be directed to the teaching assistant that graded your assignment and only to the course instructor if your discussion with the teaching assistant was not satisfactory. - Requests for mark adjustments will only be considered if they are made within 1 week of receiving the assignment mark back. - Mark adjustments will only be made for errors in grading.
 Students must clearly specify the error they believe the TA made when requesting an adjustment. - If your discussion with the teaching assistant was not satisfactory and you appeal your grade to the course instructor, they may choose to regrade all parts of the assignment to ensure your assignment grade is accurate.
 This may raise or lower your overall assignment grade.